shivupl/BankManager/README.md

 # BankManager

-A GUI that allows for full acess to a banks database through inputing a csv file of data containing loan informaiton.
-Sorts branches within Bank and individuals into buckets containing loan information and priority level.
+A GUI that allows for full access to a bank's database through inputting a CSV file of data containing loan information.
+Sorts branches within the Bank and individuals into "buckets" containing intricate loan information and priority levels.